brownplt/B2T2/ErrorBenchmark.md

 ```

 The `"mid"` is not a valid column name of `tableGF`.
 However, the table
 contains a `"midterm"` column.
-The student eventually wrote
+A corrected program is

 ```lua
 > scatterPlot(tableGF, "midterm", "final")